Mint

 PART & COLOR

-Mint leaves are oval- or lance-shaped with serrated edges—from fine and rounded to sharp and jagged.
+Mint leaves are oval- or lance-shaped with serrated edges, from fine and rounded to sharp and jagged.
 They range in color from deep green to purple to various beautifully variegated patterns.
-They have a smooth or slightly hairy upper surface and a slightly paler, matte underside.
+Many types have a slightly hairy surface.

-Mint is a hardy perennial that thrives in temperate climates, spreading quickly and generously.
-You can harvest its fragrant leaves from spring through fall, as long as the plant is actively growing.
-For peak flavor, pick the leaves just before the plant begins to flower.
+Mint is a hardy herbaceous perennial that thrives in temperate climates, spreading quickly and generously.
+Its fragrant leaves can be harvested from spring through fall, as long as the plant is actively growing.
+For peak flavor, pick young, soft shoots before the plant begins to flower.
 Frequent harvesting is good for you and the plant.
-You get a steady supply of fresh mint to cook with while keeping the mint lush and preventing it from becoming woody or overgrown.
+You get a steady supply of fresh mint to cook with, and the plant stays lush without becoming overgrown.

 FLAVOR & AROMA PROFILE

 The crisp scent of mint is unmistakable.
 It evokes a sense of cleanliness, probably because we’ve known for millennia about its powerful antibacterial action, even if we didn't understand the science behind it.
-Its primary note is so iconic that it is used to describe similar notes in other herbs and spices—they have a minty quality.
+Its primary note is so iconic that it is used to describe similar notes in other herbs and spices: they're "minty."
 So it sounds ridiculous to say mint smells minty, but that’s really what it is.
-“Minty” is the effect of its unique chemical composition that provides a cooling sensation with undertones of pepper and sweet eucalyptus.
+Mintiness is the result of its chemical composition (see more below) that creates a refreshing feeling with pepper and eucalyptus notes.

-Its intensity varies depending on the variety.
-Spearmint is often mild and sweet, while peppermint has a stronger, sharper aroma and a more intense cooling sensation due to its much higher menthol content (40-60% vs. 0.5%).
+On the tongue, mint delivers an initial burst of invigorating coolness followed by a lingering sweetness.
+The intensity of this effect varies depending on the variety.
+Spearmint (your typical culinary mint) is often mild and sweet with a light cooling effect, while peppermint is stronger and sharper with a much more intense cooling effect due to its higher menthol content (40-60% vs. 0.5%).

 CULINARY USES